UO-CIS211/UO-CIS211.github.io/chapters/appendix_internals.md

  which is 1.
 But slot 1 is also in use!
 So it adds a larger number, maybe 197.
 (197 + 1) mod 8 is 6, so it tries slot
- 6. That slot is empty, so it stores 2 in that slot to indicate that slot 2 in the entries part is where ("lizard", 18) can be found.
+ 6. That slot is empty, so it stores 2 in that slot to indicate that slot 2 in the items part is where ("lizard", 18) can be found.

 ![Adding a lizard](img_internals/dict-3elem.svg)

  If we write `x = d["lizard"]`, the same set of _probes_ occurs:
  We hash "lizard" and get 36 % 8, and looking in slot 4 of the indexes we find 0.
-We check slot 0 of the entries part, but instead of "lizard" we find "dog".
+We check slot 0 of the items part, but instead of "lizard" we find "dog".
 Next we add 5, which leads us to check entry 1, but we find "cat" instead of "lizard".
-Finally we try slot 6 of the indexes, which leads us to slot 2 of the entries, where we find ("lizard", 18).
+Finally we try slot 6 of the indexes, which leads us to slot 2 of the items, where we find ("lizard", 18).
 If we instead landed on an empty slot in the indexes, we would conclude that there was no key "lizard" and raise a key error.

- Note that in our example, the capacity of the hash table is 5 entries, but there are 8 entries in the `index` part of the structure.
+ Note that in our example, the capacity of the hash table is 5 items, but there are 8 slots in the index part of the structure.
 We want to minimize the number of collisions, and we want the _probe sequences_ (like the sequence 4, 1, 6 for "lizard") as short as possible, but without wasting too much space.
-At present Python 3 allocates about 1.5 times as many index entries as elements.
+At present Python 3 allocates about 1.5 times as many index slots as elements.
 It uses a quadratic probe sequence that ensures that, if there is at least one empty index slot, it will always be found eventually.
-The variable size portion of the dict structure is reallocated whenever the entries part is exhausted, so there will always be available index slots.
+The variable size portion of the dict structure is reallocated whenever the items part is exhausted, so there will always be available index slots.